 Selling antiques can prove to be highly lucrative, especially if you have the right item at the right time, in the right place.
 A variety of factors contribute to whether you truly have an antique and, if you do, how much it may be worth.
-Another aspect to think about is to which dealer should you sell or if you should sell it yourself.
-Read on to discover what to know before you sell and finally, who buys antiques.
+Another aspect to think about is to which dealer you sell to, or if you should sell it yourself.
+Read on to discover what to know before you sell and where to find a buyer for your antiques.

 What Qualifies as an Antique?

-Per Old and Sold: Antiques Auction and Marketplace, a defining characteristic of an antique is its age.
+A defining characteristic of an antique is its age.
 However, there exists debate about how old an item must be to be considered an antique.
 The article clarifies that some people strongly believe that the age should be specific.
 One standard indicates 80 years, while another begins at 100.
-Though some dealers believe the standard should be 50 years old.
+However, some dealers believe the standard should be 50 years old.

 In a glossary entry on Antique Roadshow’s website, Michael Flanigan, an expert in American furniture and consultant to the show, states that an antique “generally refers to an older object valued because of its aesthetic or historical significance.”
 However, he specifies that dealers tend to use the 1930 Tariff Act to define an antique.
 It only identifies the age of an antique (at least 100 years old).
 This definition allows dealers more room in determining if an object is antique since it omits judgments on aesthetic or historical significance.